tonymamo/getpackup/src/pages/blog/2021-08-21-wildfire-evacuation-packing-list.md

   of an emergency. "
 featuredimage: https://res.cloudinary.com/getpackup/image/upload/v1629566958/kym-mackinnon-K7brnUOXtWc-unsplash_oeb39j.jpg
 ---
-Here’s a quick checklist that can help you make sure that you're taking everything with you in case of an emergency.
-In some situations you will have time to prepare and not be rushed but other times may be immediate, it's best to be prepared for the worst.
+Here’s a quick checklist to help ensure that you're taking everything important and necessary with you in case of an emergency.
+In some situations you will have time to prepare and not be rushed but other times may be immediate, it's best to be prepared for anything.
+Have an emergency plan made that everyone in your household knows and understands what to do if you need to quickly evacuate.

 **Keep in mind the 5 P's of of evacuation:**